 Two IS non-functional requirements related with performance measurements were identified for the proposed IS.
 The first and most important requirement was requested by Org-A and establishes that the overall delivery time, including backorders, should be 24 hours, for products delivered within the city of Thessaloniki, or within 48 hours for the rest of northern Greece.
-This means that it is expected that the introduction of the new IS would reduce current delivery times so they fit the requirements previously mentioned.
+It was expected that the introduction of the new IS would reduce current delivery times so they fit the requirements previously mentioned.
 The second requirement was obtained during experimentation of the BPS model.
 It was detected that the backordering process was a major system bottleneck, and that delivery times depended on this process.
-It was demonstrated that when reducing the backorders percentage from 30% to 5%, the overall processing time was significantly reduced.
+The experimentation with the as-is BPS models showed that when reducing the back-orders percentage from 30% to 5%, the overall processing time was significantly reduced.
 Therefore, a performance requirement that was not identified before is related to the percentage of backorders produced by the IS.
+Therefore, the new IS should reduce backorders.